tetratelabs/istio/tetrateci/tsb-util/README.md

 ```bash
 pipenv run python bookinfo-single-gw.py --config bookinfo-single.example.yml --folder mango
 ```
 It is exactly the same thing as httpbin one but for bookinfo.
-In addition to that, we get an option to chose modes in the config.
 ```yaml
 count: 3
 org: "tetrate"